ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

 exit status 1
 ```

-On the ledger a `Sign Hash` window will be active.
+On the ledger a `Sign Hash` window is going to be active.
 Navigate to the ledger `Accept` window by using
 the ledger's right button, and then authorize the request by pressing both left and right buttons.

-After that the TX will be recognized as having all required signatures.
+After that the TX is going to be recognized as having all required signatures.
 If the threshold were larger,
 the `transaction sign` command should be used as many times as needed with the different ledgers.

 ```text